Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Problem Definition

-The setting in this paper assumes a set of input training samples $x_1,x_2..x_N$ that are all normal.
+We assume a set of input training samples $x_1,x_2..x_N$ that are all normal.
 At test time, we are given a test sample $y$.
-The task of anomaly detection is to learn a sample-level scoring function $\sigma_d$, such that $\sigma_d(y) > 0$ if the sample is anomalous and $\sigma_d(y) \leq 0$ if the sample is normal.
-The task of anomaly segmentation is to learn a pixel-level scoring function $\sigma_s$, which satisfies $\sigma_s(y, i) > 0$ if pixel $i$ of sample $y$ is anomalous, and $\sigma_s(y, i) \leq 0$ if it is normal.
-Note that a sample can be an RGB image, a depth map (i.e. 1-channel image), an organized or unorganized point cloud, or a pair of these as a tuple.
-For brevity we use the term "pixel", however, when relevant, it may stand for a point cloud point.
+The goal of anomaly detection is to learn a sample-level scoring function $\sigma_d$, such that $\sigma_d(y)~>~0$ for anomalous samples and $\sigma_d(y)~\leq~0$ for normal ones.
+The goal of anomaly segmentation is to learn a pixel-level scoring function $\sigma_s$, which satisfies $\sigma_s(y, i)~>~0$ if pixel $i$ of sample $y$ is anomalous, and $\sigma_s(y, i)~\leq~0$ if it is normal.

-A common pipeline used by state-of-the-art methods (e.g. SPADE \cite{spade}, PatchCore \cite{patchcore}) consists of two stages: i) Representation extraction of local regions ii) Evaluating the normality of each local representation, for example by using the nearest-neighbor distance to a normal training dataset.
-The focus of this paper is on the representation stage, particularly, on finding the best representation for AD\&S when 3D information is available.
+Many current state-of-the-art methods (e.g. SPADE \cite{spade}, PatchCore \cite{patchcore}) follow the following stages: i) Extracting representation of local regions ii) Estimating the probability density of normal local regions.
+For example, PatchCore and SPADE perform the density estimation by the nearest-neighbor distance to the normal training dataset.

-\textbf{Representation.} The first stage computes a representation of each local region.
-Let us denote each local region of an image by index $j$, where the region can consist of one or more pixels.
-The representation function of region $j$ of image $x$ is denoted $\phi(x, j)$.
-The representation can be learned or be handcrafted.
-This paper will investigate many different such representations.
+\textbf{Representation.} We first compute a representation of each local region that may consist of one or more pixels.
+The representation of region $j$ of image $x$ is denoted $\phi(x, j)$.
+In this paper we focus on the representation stage, particularly, our goal is to find learned or handcrafted representations for 3D AD\&S.

-\textbf{Anomaly scoring.} Given the representations in every local region $j$ of every training image $x$, we can train a model $\sigma_s(y, j')$ which computes the likelihood of a new representation $\phi(y, j')$.
+\textbf{Anomaly scoring.} Given the representations for every local region $j$ of every training image $x$, we can train a model $\sigma_s(y, j)$ which computes the likelihood of a new representation $\phi(y, j')$.
 Although some approaches train parametric models for the density of the representations, non-parametric approaches are much simpler and require no training.
-Specifically, in our investigation, we use the k-Nearest-Neighbor distance of representation $\phi(y, j')$ to the set of all training set representations $S = \{\phi(x, j)~~\forall x~~\forall j\}$.
-Despite their simplicity, such approaches are very accurate, require no training, and can be significantly sped up using coreset techniques.
+Specifically, we use the k-Nearest-Neighbor distance of representation $\phi(y, j')$ to the set of all training representations $S = \{\phi(x, j)~~\forall x~~\forall j\}$.
+Despite their simplicity, such approaches are very accurate, require no training, and can be significantly sped up.